-Ele ement Performance criteria Reference At the end of training the person must be able to: 1.
-Identify the types of running signals (a) state the function of running signals (b) state how the following signals indicate the route ahead: colour light running signal semaphore running signal (c) identify and interpret the indications on signals (d) identify running signal designations and functions (e) describe how the following signals are operated: controlled signals NSG 600 automatic signals (f) identify the different types of: controlled signals automatic signals (g) interpret the indications of a signal with an A light or A sign fitted (h) identify and describe the function of the running signals used in their area of operation (i) identify and interpret: indicator signals 2.
-Identify shunting signals and their indications repeater signals (a) state the function of shunting signals (b) identify: colour light shunting signals semaphore shunting signals (c) interpret the routes indicated on shunting signals (d) identify, interpret and respond appropriately to shunting signals NSG 602 3. ldentify the indicators and signs (a) identify, interpret and respond appropriately to the indicators and signs(b) advise rail traffic crews about trackside signage NSG 604
+Ele ement Performance criteria Reference At the end of training the person must be able to: 1. ldentify the types of running signals (a) state the function of running signals (b) state how the following signals indicate the route ahead: colour light running signal semaphore running signal (c) identify and interpret the indications on signals NSG 600 (d) identify running signal designations and functions (e) describe how the following signals are operated: controlled signals automatic signals (f) identify the different types of: controlled signals automatic signals (g) interpret the indications of a signal with an A light or A sign fitter (h) identify and describe the function of the running signals used in their area of operation (i) identify and interpret: indicator signals representer signals 2. ldentify shunting signals and their indications repeater signals (a) state the function of shunting signals (b) identify: colour light shunting signals semaphore shunting signals (c) interpret the routes indicated on shunting signals (d) identify, interpret and respond appropriately to shunting signals NSG 602 3.
+Identify the indicators and signs (a) identify, interpret and respond appropriately to the indicators and signs(b) advise rail traffic crews about trackside signage NSG 604

-Ele ement Pei rformance criteria Reference At the end of training the person must be able to: 4.
-Respond to signals (a) state the function of fixed signals NSG 606 and signs (b) identify when a signal indication may/may not be changed to a more restrictive aspect NPR 721 (c) know the location and purpose of signals in their area of work NPR 738 NPR 739 (d) identify the limits of authority of cleared: NPR 746 running signals shunting signals (e) state when a running signal can be used to authorise a shunting movement (f) clear running and shunting signals at the appropriate time (g) follow the correct procedure to use a subsidiary shunting signal to authorise rail traffic to pass a home signal (h) follow the correct procedure if a signal indication is: • STOP • PROCEED irregular • out of use (i) describe signal placement relative to the line 5.
-Pass signals at STOP (a) identify when the following signals can be passed at STOP: NSG 608 absolute signals NPR 707 • permissive signals NPR 721 (b) follow the correct procedure to communicate when rail traffic is affected by a signal at STOP NPR 740 NPR 742 (c) obtain and communicate available information about the condition of the block ahead NPR 743 NPR 744 (d) identify the authority needed to pass a signal at STOP NPR 746 (e) follow the correct procedure if a rail vehicle is to operate past the following signals at STOP: INI IC 740 • absolute • permissive (f) follow the correct procedure if rail traffic in the block ahead needs assistance (g) respond to faulty points (h) authorise the manual operation of remotely controlled points at the appropriate time 6.
+Ele Element Performance criteria Att 4.
+Respond to signals (a) state the function of fixed signals NSG 606 and signs (b) identify when a signal indication may/may not be changed to a more restrictive aspect NPR 721 (c) know the location and purpose of signals in their area of work NPR 738 (c) (d) identify the limits of authority of cleared: NPR 739 (0) running signals NPR 746 shunting signals (e) state when a running signal can be used to authorise a shunting movement (f) clear running and shunting signals at the appropriate time (g) follow the correct procedure to use a subsidiary shunting signal to authorise rail traffic to pass a home signal (h) follow the correct procedure if a signal indication is: • STOP • PROCEED • irregular • out of use (i) describe signal placement relative to the line 5.
+Pass signals at STOP (a) identify when the following signals can be passed at STOP: NSG 608 absolute signals NPR 707 permissive signals NPR 721 (b) follow the correct procedure to communicate when rail traffic is affected by a signal at STOP NPR 740 NPR 742 (c) obtain and communicate available information about the condition of the block ahead NPR 743 NPR 744 (d) identify the authority needed to pass a signal at STOP NPR 744 (e) follow the correct procedure if a rail vehicle is to operate past the following signals at STOP: • absolute • permissive (f) follow the correct procedure if rail traffic in the block ahead needs assistance (g) respond to faulty points (h) authorise the manual operation of remotely controlled points at the appropriate time 6.
 Pass indicators at STOP (a) state when rail traffic must not pass main line indicators and mechanical points indicators at STOP NSG 610 NPR 746 (b) follow the correct procedure when advised that a main line indicator or mechanical points indicator is at STOP